 A Child Centred Society

-Changes such as those outlined above seem to suggest that our society has become more child centered over the last century or so, with children occupying a more central role than ever, with more money and time being spend on them than ever, and with children being the ‘primary concern’ of many public services and often the sole thing that gives meaning to the lives of many parents.
+Changes such as those outlined above suggest our society has become more child centred over the last century or so.
+Children today occupy a more central role than ever.
+The government and parents spend more money on children than ever and children are the ‘primary concern’ of many public services and often the sole thing that gives meaning to the lives of many parents.

-According to Cunningham (2006) the child centered society has three main features (which is another way of summarising what’s above)
+According to Cunningham (2006) the child centred society has three main features (which is another way of summarising what’s above)